DaisyShi19/Archipelagic_indicator_dashboard/README.md

 # Archipelagic climate indicator dashboard
-This repository includes data files to create the dashboard for climate indicators for the Hawaii Archipelago.
+This repository includes data files to create the dashboard for selected climate indicators for the Hawaii Archipelago.
 Codes and data sources to generate these indicators are not included here.
-Addtional information regarding these climate indicators can be found in the Archipelagic Annual SAFE reports.
+Addtional information can be found in the Archipelagic Annual SAFE reports.